duhaime/douglasduhaime.com/_posts/2018-03-18-press-piracy.md

   The relative frequency of derivative printing grows most rapidly in the early decades of the eighteenth century, then achieves equilibrium and almost entirely levels out by the final decades of the century.
 </div>

-Examining this plot, one finds that derivative text rates increase rapidly in the early decades of the century, then slowly asymptote on an equilibrium point.
-Instead of a "sudden flood" of derivative works after the <i>Gyles v.
+Examining this plot, one finds that derivative text rates increase rapidly in the early decades of the century, then slowly approach an equilibrium point in the later decades of the century.
+Rather than a "sudden flood" of derivative works after the <i>Gyles v.
 Wilcox</i> or <i>Donaldson v.
-Beckett</i> cases, we find that authors and printers steadily continued to reuse more and more material from earlier publications.
+Beckett</i> cases, one finds instead that authors and printers steadily continued to reuse more and more text material from earlier publications.
+This data suggests that authors and publishers were less influenced by the legal transformations of the eighteenth century than scholars previously believed.
+Turning to the history of image reuse within the period in what follows, we will observe a similar trend, and will set the stage for a fascinating case study that remixes both text and images from contemporary works in innovative ways.

-The increasing rates of derivative printing practices documented above depart quite significantly from the dominant history of eighteenth-century authorship.
-According to this received history, the eighteenth century slowly evolved from a culture organized around imitative artistic practices to one organized around the production of original utterances.
-Since at least the publication of Harold Ogden White's <i>Plagiarism and Imitation during the English Renaissance</i>, scholars have maintained that seventeenth and early eighteenth century authors endorsed the forms of <i>imitatio</i> one finds throughout classical writing.
-"That early modern writing does not operate according to the logic of original invention is well known," observes Max Thomas: "Between the residual medieval tradition of <i>compilatio</i> and the humanistic practices of <i>copia</i> and <i>inventio</i>, the dominant structure of writing was largely imitative" [[282](#thomas)].

-However, by the 1750's, scholars argue, authors began to reject the derivative practices of the ancients and idealize instead notions of original authorship.
-"It is in the middle of the 18th century", write George Buelow, that "the concept of originality ... become[s] [a] significant elemen[t] in critical writings, and it is on this foundation of new ideas that much of the further development of aesthetic criticism as well as actual artistic achievement in all the arts was made possible in the 19th century" [[123](#buelow)].
-During this transitional period, the narrative goes, celebrated works like Edward Young's <i>Conjectures on Original Composition</i> helped make "Originality . . . the main force in the creative process," driving out earlier endorsements of imitation with an insistence on each author's individual genius [[123](#buelow)].

-The data displayed above tells a very different story about the changing nature of authorship in the eighteenth century.
-In the transition from Augustan circles at the century's start to Romantic bards at the century's close, we do not find a shift from highly imitative to highly original authorship practices.
-We find instead that authors and publishers throughout the dawn of the Romantic age grew increasingly willing to imitate and rework the print output of their ancestors.
-Instead of rejecting imitation, early Romantic culture embraced it, transforming the 1704 world in which Daniel Defoe announced "no Man has a Right to make any abridgment of a Book" into a 1791 world in which Fichte declared "everyone has a right to reprint every book" [[Defoe 20](#defoe), [Fichte 237](#fichte)].
-Armed with a copyright regime that in fact recognized derivative publications as new, original works, the early Romantic book market reached new heights of derivative artistic output.

 ## The Engraving Act and Copyright in Images